 In 1984 Pastor Bugg turned the reigns of the church over to Pastor Duane Vander Klok who had recently returned from serving on the mission field in Mexico.

 The congregation was about 400 people and the church was re-named Resurrection Life Full Gospel Church with a focus on the Word, Worship, Children & Youth, and Missions.

 By the 1990’s the church was holding five services each Sunday to accommodate 1,500 people.
 On October 13, 1991, a groundbreaking ceremony was held in a field on the corner of Ivanrest and 52nd St in preparation for new facilities.
 At this site, Resurrection Life Church has continued to grow and expand as more families connect and grow in their personal relationship with Jesus.
-After more than 40 years of growth, the church averages 7,000 during three weekend services and two services at the Holland, Michigan extension campus.
+After almost 50 years of growth, the church averages 7,000 attendees during three weekend services and one mid-week service.

 ResLife, as it is called by many, includes an array of ministries for children, youth, and adults.
 We also offer classes and groups.
 There are hundreds of team members who help Resurrection Life Church a community of every color, position, or past that welcomes everyone and builds a common focus on developing and encouraging each other toward Christ.
 And under the leadership of Pastor Duane, the church has continued to grow and provide a place where the Word of God is preached and lives are changed.